Frank Woolley

-Frank Edward Woolley (27 May 1887 – 18 October 1978) was an English professional cricketer who played for Kent County Cricket Club between 1906 and 1938 and for the England cricket team.
-A genuine all-rounder, Woolley was a left-handed batsman and a left-arm bowler.
-He was an outstanding fielder close to the wicket and is the only non wicket-keeper to have held over 1,000 catches in a first-class career, whilst his total number of runs scored is the second highest of all time and his total number of wickets taken the 27th highest.
+Frank Edward Woolley (27 May 1887 – 18 October 1978) was an English professional cricketer who is widely regarded as one of the greatest all-rounders in the sport's history.
+He played for Kent County Cricket Club from 1906 to 1938, and represented England in 64 Test matches.

-Woolley played for England in 64 Test matches from 1909 to 1934 and is generally regarded as one of cricket's greatest all-rounders.
-He was a Wisden Cricketer of the Year in the 1911 edition of the almanack and was inducted into the ICC Cricket Hall of Fame in 2009.
+Woolley was a left-handed batsman and left-arm bowler who varied his pace and style between medium pace and slow left-arm orthodox.
+He was an outstanding close-in fielder, and remains the only non-wicket-keeper to have held more than 1,000 catches in a first-class career.
+Woolley was named Wisden Cricketer of the Year in 1911 and was inducted into the ICC Cricket Hall of Fame in 2009.

 Early life

-Woolley was born at Tonbridge in Kent in 1887, the youngest of four brothers.
-His father, Charles Woolley, owned a bicycle workshop in the town's High Street and Woolley was born above the business.
-Charles combined his workshop with a dyeing business he had inherited from his father, but had trained as an engineer at a railway works in Ashford; it was here that he had met and married his wife, Louise Lewis, the daughter of the owner of the railway works.
+Woolley was born in Tonbridge, Kent, in 1887, the youngest of four brothers.
+He was born in the family home at 72 High Street, which also included his father Charles's workshop and showroom.
+Having inherited a cleaning and dyeing business from his own father, Charles developed Woolley's Cycle and Engine Works, which made and repaired bicycles and, later, motor cars.
+Charles had originally trained as an engineer at a railway works in Ashford, where he met and married his wife, Louise Lewis, the daughter of the works' owner.

-The family business was close to the Angel Ground, home of Tonbridge Cricket Club and a ground used for a festival week annually by Kent County Cricket Club.
-In 1899 the ground became the base for the Tonbridge Nursery, a training centre established to train Kent's young professional cricketers.
-The cricketers who passed through the Nursery formed the basis of Kent's four County Championship winning sides during Woolley's early cricket career.
-Woolley was interested in cricket from an early age and he would play with his brothers behind his father's workshop; the brothers also watched matches on the Angel Ground from a tree which overlooked the ground.
-He was also a keen association footballer, good enough to play for Tonbridge and to sign for Tunbridge Wells Rangers F.C. in 1906.
+The family business was located close to the Angel Ground, the home of Tonbridge Cricket Club and a venue used annually by Kent County Cricket Club for festival matches.
+In 1899, the ground became the base for the Tonbridge Nursery, a training centre established to develop young professional cricketers for Kent.
+Players trained at the Nursery formed the core of Kent's four County Championship-winning teams during the early years of Woolley's career.

+Woolley developed an interest in cricket at an early age.
+He played informally with his brothers behind his father's workshop and watched matches at the Angel Ground from a tree overlooking the field.
+He was also a keen association footballer, playing for Tonbridge and later signing for Tunbridge Wells Rangers F.C. in 1906.
+By the time Woolley reached his teenage years, his father's business had been developed into a motor vehicle garage and was prospering, allowing Woolley the opportunity to attend the fee-paying Tonbridge School.